jowike/maynard/README.md

     Every forecast comes with accuracy metrics like R², RMSE, and MAPE — so you can judge how the model performs over time.
 It also provides confidence bands based on backtesting errors, showing the likely range of outcomes and benchmark predictions of baseline models (ARIMA and VAR).
 * **🧮 Tells you what’s driving the forecast**
     You don’t just get a number — you get context.
 Local explanations (for each forecast) and global ones (across time) tell you which features are important and what are the underlying reasons for each forecast.
 No more black boxes — people want to know why

 ---
-Here's a revised version of your **"Getting Started"** section — keeping it simple, friendly, and logically flowing from install → setup → run → explore:

----